top of page

 Is This a Good Fit?

-This co-op may be a good fit if you are looking for:
+This community may be a good fit if you are looking for:

 • A flexible, neuro-affirming learning environment